20th century: Engineering and technology

-First flight of the Wright brothers' Wright Flyer on December 17, 1903, in Kitty Hawk, North Carolina; Orville piloting with Wilbur running at wingtip.
+First flight of the Wright brothers' Wright Flyer on 7 December 1903 in Kitty Hawk, North Carolina, US; Orville piloting with Wilbur running at wingtip.

 One of the prominent traits of the 20th century is the dramatic growth of technology.
 Organized research and practice of science led to advancement in the fields of communication, electronics, engineering, travel, medicine, and war.